maheedhar1305/ProductPricingService/README.md

 **HorizontalPodAutoscaler**
 - Makes our application scalable.
-- Monitors the resource usage of our application and when it crosses the average threshold, spins up more replicas to distribute the load and service requests faster without causing disruption.
+- Monitors the resource usage of our application and when it crosses the target threshold, spins up more replicas to distribute the load and service requests faster without causing disruption.

 Here is a brief description of how the resources would look like when deployed in a kubernetes cluster :